KevinEverywhere/RequireUnderscoreBackbone/README.md

 This example should help readers quickly get up to speed on how to set up the beginning of a Backbone-based responsive website.
 There are many excellent resources out there.
 I hope that someone finds that this helps them at a point when they needed it.

-Links

-Text view of the Live Document - | - ZIP source code

 All content created, copied or modified by Kevin Ready